Dedworth Stroke Cafe If you or a member of your family have had a stroke come along to this new pop in group.

 SportsAble, based on the Braywick Road in Maidenhead, is a hugely successful club where disabled people can discover, or rediscover, a love of sport.
 Involvement opens up new doors to friendships, employment and other life-enhancing things, as well as boosting confidence, strength and ability.
 SportsAble welcomes people of all abiliities, from complete novice to Paralympian.

-A pilot scheme has been established in our area to offer seven day access to routine GP and practice nurse appointments.
-These will run from 6.30-9pm on weekdays, from 9am to 5pm on Saturdays and from 11am to 4pm on Sundays.
+A scheme has been established in our area to offer seven day access to routine GP and practice nurse appointments.
+These will run from 6.30-9pm on weekdays, from 9am to 5pm on Saturdays.
 Patients of the Datchet Health Centre willl be seen at King Edward VII Hospital in Windsor.
 Patients will not normally be seen by their own GP/nurse, but the clinicians will, with the patient's consent, be able to view key elements of their medical record.
 The appointments are booked through the Health Centre in the usual way but the booking system is a little clunky and so it takes longer to record the appointment.
 Please ask for a HUB appointment if you would like to take advantage of one of these evening or weekend slots.
 They can be booked up to one week ahead.
 For more information, click here.

 Updated policy on Over the Counter Medicines